 At Greythorn, Science education provides the foundations for understanding the world around us through the specific disciplines of Biology, Chemistry and Physics.
 We aim for children to develop their understanding of the nature, processes and methods of Science through enquiries that help them to answer scientific questions about the world around them.
 We strive to equip children with the scientific knowledge required to understand the uses and implications of Science today and for the future.

-To help raise the profile of Science at Greythorn, we have designated Year 6 Science Ambassadors whose responsibilities include, hosting Science assemblies, including those on STEM days.
+To help raise the profile of science at Greythorn, we have designated Year 6 Science Ambassadors whose responsibilities include, hosting science assemblies and running Science clubs at lunchtimes.
 They also share mini-investigations with other classes across the school.

 Have a look at our Key Knowledge Progressions Documents for Science: